ManuelArto/LiveChat/README.md

 # LiveChat
-Livechat is cross-platfrom web application where users can authenticate and chat instantly.
+Livechat is cross-platform web application where users can authenticate and chat instantly.

 ## Usage
 Click [here](https://manuelarto.github.io/livechat) to visit the web-app